sftcd/echdnsfuzz/README.md

 Each file should also contain a TXT RR that describes the specific badness to help with identifying cases where these DNS RR values produce errors in someone's ECH client code.

+Seems useful to also include a comment in each file as to how it was generated.

 Here's an example: [publen.bad.stanza](publen.bad.stanza) - that has one HTTPS RR, containing an ECHConfigList with 3 entries, the first of which has a bad length (0x21 instead of 0x20) for the x25519 public key contained therein.